The Ultimate Dorm Room Essentials Checklist for College Students (+ Free Printable List!)

 Hip Tip: Check with your specific college or university about what is (and is not) allowed, what is (and is not) provided, and what to expect when you get there.
 Many schools even provide the dimensions for dorm rooms, beds, and windows to give you a good idea of the sizes you’ll need!

-Bed & bath college dorm essentials:
+Bed & bath dorm room essentials:

 Bed risers or blocks (for more under-bed space)